Performance optimization techniques

 3. Data Handling

-• Implement virtual scrolling for large lists
+• Implement virtual-repeat for lists with 100+ items

 • Use pagination or infinite scroll for large datasets

-• Stream large datasets when possible
+• Stream large datasets when possible using task queue

-4. Build Optimization
+4. Binding Optimization

-• Configure tree shaking properly
+• Configure tree shaking properly in your bundler

 • Optimize bundle size with selective imports

-• Implement service worker caching
+• Implement service worker caching for production apps

-5. Performance Monitoring
+6. Performance Monitoring

 • Monitor component lifecycle performance

-• Track memory usage patterns
+• Track memory usage patterns with browser DevTools

 • Use performance metrics to identify bottlenecks